tuvo1106/aws-primer/certified_cloud_practitioner.md

 **Lambda** - serverless functions.
 Run code without provisioning or manage servers.
 You only pay for the compute time you consume.
 **Elastic Beanstalk** - orchestrates various AWS services, including EC2, S3, Simple Notification Service (SNS), CloudWatch, autoscaling, and ELB
 **AWS Batch** - plans, schedules, and executes your batch computing workloads across the full range of AWS compute services and features, such as EC2 and Spot instances

+#### Storage Services

+**S3** - Simple Storage Service - object storage
+**S3 Glacier** - low cost storage for archiving and long-term backup **Storage Gateway** - hybrid cloud storag with local caching

+- File Gateway, Volume Gateway, Tape Gateway

+**EBS** - Elastic Block Storage - hard drive in the cloud you can attach to EC2 instances

+- SSD, HHD

+**EFS** - file storage mountable to multiple EC2 instances at the same time

+**Snowball** - physically migrate lots of data via a computer suitcase 50-80 TB

+- Snowball Edge - a better version (100 TB)
+- Snowmobile - Shipping container, pulled by a semi-trailer truck (100PB)

+#### Business Centric Services

+**Amazon Connect** - Call Center.
+Cloud-based call center service you can setup in just a few clicks - based on the same proven system used by the Amazon customer service teams.
+**Workspaces** - Virtual Remote Desktop - Secure managed service for provisioning either Windows or Linux desktops **WorkDocs** - A content creation and collaboration service - easily create, edit and share content saved centrally in AWS (Sharepoint)
+**Chime** - AWS Platform for online meetings, video conferencing, and business calling **WorkMail** - Managed business email, contacts and calendar service **Pinpoint** - marketing campaign management system you can use for sending targeted email, SMS, push notif, and voice messages
+**SES** - Simple Email Service.
+A cloud-based email sending service designed for marketers and application developers to send marketing, emails
+**QuickSight** - a Business Intelligence (BI) service.
+Connect multiple datasources and quickly visualize data

+#### Enterprise Integration

+Going Hybrid!

+**Direct Connect** - dedicated gigabit network connection from your premises to AWS.
+Imagine having a direct fibre optic cable running straight to AWS
+**VPN** - establish a secure connection to your AWS network
+- Site-to-site VPN - connecting your on-premise to your AWS network
+- Client VPN - connecting a client to your AWS network

+**Storage Gateway** - a hybrid storage service that enables your on-premise applications to use AWS cloud storage.
+You can use this for backup and archiving, disaster recovery, cloud data processing, storage tiering, and migration
+**Active Directory** - enables your directory-aware workloads